jaroslavsvak/ts-iter/README.md

 standard Array methods (filter, map, reduce ...).
 Methods in Arrays always construct a completely new array whereas TS-iter does not.

 The library runs well in NodeJS 8.x, 9.x and browsers that support ES 2015.
-Recent versions if Chrome, FireFox, Edge, and Safari are fully supported.
-Beware that Internet Explorer does not support ES 2015 and thus this library is not working in IE (any version).
+Recent versions of Chrome, FireFox, Edge, and Safari are fully supported.
+Beware that Internet Explorer does not support ES 2015 and thus this library is not working in any version of IE.

 NPM package will be provided as soon as the library reaches Beta version.